-To assist the industry in their understanding of the PMBs in the present and the proposed changes, IHRM has developed a two-day PMB programme designed to provide call centre agents, case managers, fund managers, claims assessors, medical scheme trustees and principal officers with a working knowledge of the interpretation and application of PMBs.
-This programme includes both theory and practical case studies.
+IHRM has developed a two-day PMB programme for call centre agents, brokers, case managers, fund managers, claims assessors, medical scheme trustees and principal officers

 Introduction to medical scheme benefit design